What Are the Best Real Estate Agent Certifications and Designations?

 - The Pro Program: If you’ve been a registered real estate agent for 10+ years, completed a total of 100 transactions (OR average $1M annually with 40 transactions or more), and have completed 16 RRC education hours, you’ll qualify for your CRS with the Pro program.

-The ABR designation equips real estate buyer's agents who deal directly with buyer-clients.
-Holding this certification conveys your dedication to buyers, negotiating offers in your clients’ best interest, and overall providing top-quality support for the buyer during the search and selection process.
+The ABR designation empowers buyer's agents who deal directly with buyer-clients.
+Holding this certification conveys your dedication to buyers, establishes you as a real estate negotiation expert, and promises top-quality support for your buyers during the search and selection process.

 - To qualify for your ABR, you’ll need to join the Real Estate Buyer’s Agent Council (REBAC).
 Membership dues are $110.